-Choosing to pursue clear vision through laser vision correction is a major decision in your life.
+Choosing to correct myopia in Singapore through laser vision correction is a major decision in your life.

 You may have family and friends who have undergone the life-changing procedure and thereafter, raved about how amazing it was.
 The visual freedom and practicality for daily activities that you can acquire from a laser vision correction procedure are not to be understated.

-Despite its popularity, many questions, falsehoods, and myths about laser vision correction still linger with regards to LASIK.
+Despite its popularity, many questions, falsehoods, and myths about laser vision correction still linger with regards to LASIK in Singapore.

-As an ophthalmologist with a special interest and many years of experience in laser vision correction, I would like to bust some common misconceptions about LASIK that I often encounter.
+As an ophthalmologist in Singapore with a special interest and many years of experience in laser vision correction, I would like to bust some common misconceptions about LASIK that I often encounter.

 Below are the top five myths I've heard in Singapore, and why they aren’t quite correct:

 A decade ago, LASIK was the most popular option for laser vision correction.

 However, with advancements in technology and medicine, laser vision correction is no longer synonymous with the LASIK procedure.

 Rather, options for modern laser vision correction now include a group of laser-based procedures that can be used to treat myopia (shortsightedness), astigmatism (“san guang” in Mandarin Pinyin), hyperopia (farsightedness), and presbyopia (“lao hua” in Mandarin Pinyin).

 To better understand modern laser vision correction procedures, we can classify them into two main categories: